What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?

 • Environmental Benefits: LTL shipping can actually do a great deal to reduce emissions.
 Instead of multiple trucks shipping out individual orders from companies, LTL allows shippers that don’t take up a full truckload to share the space, limiting the number of trucks on the road.

-• Small Business-Friendly: Not every company has enough orders to fill up an entire truck, particularly small businesses.
+• Small Business-Friendly: Not every company has enough orders to fill an entire truck, particularly small businesses.
 These smaller companies can greatly benefit from LTL shipping, spending less money to ship while still sharing their products across the US.

 What Is FTL?